BenedictWilkins/chess-vision/README.md

 UNCATEOGIRSED:
 1. [Chess Recognition Dataset (ChessReD)](https://data.4tu.nl/datasets/99b5c721-280b-450b-b058-b2900b69a90f/2)
-2.

 #### 2. Data cleaning & annotation
 We are using [roboflow](roboflow.com) to annotate data.
+We have a project there: https://app.roboflow.com/chessvision-zekst/chess-vision-cp2iz/ unfortunately only 2 people can be added as collaborators/annotators on the free version.
+So we will likely be switching access amoung ourselves.
+If this gets to annoying we may switch to annotating on our local machines... lets see.

-Roboflow is great for this, but as the dataset gets larger we may reach the "free limit", at which point we will move the dataset to [kaggle](https://www.kaggle.com/).
+Roboflow is great for annotation, but as the dataset gets larger we may reach the free storage limit, at which point we will move the dataset to [kaggle](https://www.kaggle.com/).

 #### 3. Data augmentation

 Artificially expanding the dataset by adding noise, tranformations etc. We need scripts for this!

-NOTE: yolov8 has its own augmentation scheme which does geometric transformations, mosaic, etc. But lighting transformations or others might be useful.
+NOTE: yolov8 (which is a promising direction) has its own augmentation scheme which does geometric transformations, mosaic, etc. These are also built into pytorch, but lighting transformations or others might be useful.

 #### 4. Model selection & training
 Some models already exist for this.
 The most promising - and one that has been used for this purpose in various projects is [yolov8](https://github.com/ultralytics/ultralytics)